Arts Access grant program

 If you have questions about the content of the application form or narrative, please contact:

-If you have questions about the technical aspects of the application forms, or questions about electronic submission, please e-mail the Arts Board at:
+If you have questions about the technical aspects of the application form, or questions about electronic submission, please contact:

 All staff can be reached toll-free at (800) 866-2787.

-Reports and amendments
+Grantee reports and amendments

 The following links provide information and instructions regarding final reports and related material required from Arts Board grantees.